kcurtin/proto/README.md

 It is the evolution of [another project](https://github.com/kcurtin/scrape_source).

 Proto is meant to be lightweight and flexible, the objects you get back inherit from OpenStruct.
 New methods can be dynamically added to the objects, you won't ever get method_missing errors, and you can access the data in a bunch of different ways.
-Check out the documentation for OpenStruct, for more info: [OpenStruct](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/ostruct/rdoc/OpenStruct.html)
+Check out the documentation for more info: [OpenStruct](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/ostruct/rdoc/OpenStruct.html)

 ## Usage